Career Definition for Warehouse Managers

 Economic and Career Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), warehousing is closely tied to the trucking industry.
-Transportation, storage, and distribution managers, which include warehouse managers, are expected to experience slower than average employment growth of 2% from 2014 to 2024.
-According to the BLS, transportation, storage, and distribution managers earned a median annual income of $86,630, as of May 2015.
+Transportation, storage, and distribution managers, which include warehouse managers, are expected to experience average employment growth of 7% from 2016 to 2026.
+According to the BLS, transportation, storage, and distribution managers earned a median annual income of $94,730, as of May 2018.

 Alternate Career Options